indrabasak/springfox-ui-from-json-example/README.md

 modifying `swagger.json.location` property in `application.yml` file.

 ### Swagger Controller
-A custom controller the following endpoints to meet all the requests from `swagger-ui.html`:
+A custom controller having the following endpoints to meet all the requests from the `swagger-ui.html`:

 1. `/swagger-resources` endpoint which returns a JSON string representing a `springfox.documentation.swagger.web.SwaggerResource` object.